vmware/weathervane/doc/userDocs/usersGuide.md

 - A micro configuration with 3,000 users takes about 15 minutes.
 - An xsmall configuration with 12,000 users takes about 30 minutes.
 - A small2 configuration with 16,000 users takes about 50 minutes.
+- A small2-applimit2 or small2-applimit1 configuration with 25,000 users takes about 80 minutes.

 ##### StorageClass Provisioner Prerequisites and Configuration<a name="storageclass-prereq"></a>
 Ensure that all prerequisites and configuration steps are completed for your chosen StorageClass Provisioner.